sundara-io/subnet-sundara/docs/quickstart.md

 ```

-### Start the Gateway
+### Gateway Setup

 You may need to setup your wallet and hotkey according to [running on testnet](./docs/running_on_testnet.md).

 Gateway allows you to access the subnet and do inference call from external network.

-YA validator hotkey is required for running the gateway.
+A validator hotkey is required for running the gateway.

 ### Start the Gateway